iam4722202468/ThinkpadBattery/README.md

 ### Creating your own

 Parts Needed
-- Arduino Uno (for programming the attiny85)
+- Arduino Uno/Mega  (for programming the attiny85, Mega needs different pin assignment)
 - 12v Lithium-Ion battery pack
-- 3S Lithium-Ion BMS
+- 3S Lithium-Ion BMS (it might be possible to use the existing bms if specification is available but communication needs to be implemented)
 - Components from schematic
 - PCB from schematic